Timeline of Events in the Struggle for Freedom of Expression in Vietnam

 December 21, 2017: Five activists were sentenced to multiple years in prison under Article 88 in An Giang province for the creation of flags of the Republic of Vietnam and online postings (the activists were: Nguyen Tan An, Huynh Thi Kim Quyen, Nguyen Ngoc Quy, Pham Van Trong, and Nguyen Thanh Binh).

-December 24, 2017: Police arrested Protestant Pastor Doan Van Dien for unknown reasons; he was still being detained as of January 4.
+December 24, 2017: Police arrested Protestant Pastor Doan Van Dien for unknown reasons; he was detained for over a month and later released.
 His son, labor activist Doan Huy Chuong, believed the arrest was a ploy to actually arrest him.

 December 25, 2017: The Vietnamese government announced Force 47, a group of 10,000 workers aimed at clamping down on Internet dissent.